-For example, a commercial real state investor may run a stress test by inputting different predicted rental rates to see how it will impact a project’s forecasted return, or may vary the estimated vacancy rate to show if the project will still be profitable if demand is lower than anticipated.
+For example, a commercial real estate investor may run a stress test by inputting different predicted rental rates to see how it will impact a project’s forecasted return, or may vary the estimated vacancy rate to show if the project will still be profitable if demand is lower than anticipated.

 When using a loan to fund a commercial real estate investment, it is common for the lender to only fund a percentage of the CRE investment’s total value.
 This percentage, the Loan-to-Value (LTV) ratio, can be used to calculate the amount of debt, and thus the amount of equity, required for the CRE investment.

 For example, if the CRE investment’s value is $100M and the lender will only offer 70% LTV, the CRE investor will receive $70M of debt and be required to fund the remaining $30M with equity.

 Because most lenders will not fund 100% of a CRE investment’s value, the investor will usually need to provide equity to make up the difference.
-Commercial real state investors will generally try to limit the amount of equity required, due both to a limited amount of cash and the financial benefits of using debt (also known as leverage) in transactions.
+Commercial real estate investors will generally try to limit the amount of equity required, due both to a limited amount of cash and the financial benefits of using debt (also known as leverage) in transactions.

 The equity required can be found by finding the difference between the purchase price and the loan amount.